mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 Another issue to address is security.
-At this point, any unauthorized user with your IP address could potentially start a VNC session and have complete access to the filesystem on your VM.
+At this point, any unauthorized user with your IP address could potentially start a VNC session and have complete access to the file system on your VM.
 To prevent this from happening, we will tell x11vnc to generate a secure key and prompt the user for this key on each new session.
-To generate a secure key, we need to first run x11vnc with the `-storepasswd` argument, which will prompt you for a plaintext password and path to store the password (I would recommend leaving the default path as ~/.vnc/passwd):
+To generate a secure key, we need to first run x11vnc with the `-storepasswd` argument, which will prompt you for a plain text password and path to store the password (I would recommend leaving the default path as ~/.vnc/passwd):